krystalan/MMCR/README.md

 # Multi-Model Chorus Recognition
-Code for paper: [TBD]
+Basic code for paper: [TBD]
-The paper will be uploaded to arXiv in the near future.
+The paper will be uploaded to arXiv after the anonymous period.

 ## Dependency
 - python 3.6+